jalex-stark/lean-at-MC2020/lean_at_mc2020_source/source/introduction.rst

 It also simplifies the proof writing process by providing ``goals`` and ``tactics``.

 Lean is built on top of a formal system called type theory.
-In type theory, every term has a type.
+In type theory, instead of elements we have terms and every term has a type.
 When translated to math, terms can be either mathematical objects, functions, propositions, or proofs.
 The only two things Lean can do is *create* terms and *check* their types.
 By iterating these two operations Lean can verify complex mathematical proofs.